-Pitara finds your photos in a snap, whether they are 5 years old or 25 years old!
+Pitara finds your photos in a snap, no matter how old they are!

 Photos stay safe with you on your computer.
 Avoid the risk and costs of uploading to the cloud. [short video]